There’s a lot to do in Kentwood & Caledonia

-And if the urban sprawl is a little too busy for you, drive a little farther south to Caledonia, one of our area’s favorite small towns.
+And if the urban sprawl is a little too busy for you, drive a little farther south to Caledonia, one of our area’s favorite small rural towns.

-If you’re wondering just how much fun your kids can have in Southeast Grand Rapids, here’s your list!
+If you’re wondering how much fun your kids can have in Southeast Grand Rapids, here’s your list!

 Life in Kentwood

-It’s also a very affordable area, with housing options ranging from rentals to condos to homes.
+It’s also an affordable area, with housing options ranging from rentals to condos to homes.
 Families often start out in Kentwood for the affordability and end up staying for the great neighbors, proximity to GR, great shopping, and an active parks and rec program.